 Airmile cards, as the name suggests, let you earn airmiles as you make purchases.
 Some cards are co-branded with a specific airline, while some are generic and can be redeemed for tickets and perks with a variety of airlines.

 These cards are associated with one particular airline.
-Typically you accumulate points from both everyday purchases and by flying on the specified airline.
-As well as saving your hard-earned points for flights, airmile cards often come with other perks, such as discounted car rental, chauffeur service, flight upgrades, inviting a companion to join you on a flight, short breaks away, or gifting your airmile points to a friend or family member, to name but a few.
+Typically, you accumulate points from both everyday purchases and by flying on the specified airline.
+As well as saving your hard-earned points for flights, airmile cards often come with other perks.
+These perks can include discounted car rental, chauffeur service, flight upgrades, inviting a companion to join you on a flight, short breaks away, or gifting your airmile points to a friend or family member, to name but a few.

-Generic airmile credit cards allow you to earn points on everyday spend, then redeem your points for travel-related rewards with the airline or travel agency of your choice.
+Generic airmile credit cards allow you to earn points on everyday spend.
+You can then redeem your points for travel-related rewards with the airline or travel agency of your choice.
 These cards are an excellent option if you don’t want to be tied down to a specific airline.
 They allow the flexibility of redeeming points for whichever airline best suits the needs of your trip, including price and availability.
-With a generic airline card, you gain points for every pound spent on the card, but because it is not associated with a particular airline, you don’t gain additional points by flying.
+With a generic airline card, you gain points for every pound spent on the card.
+However, it is not associated with a particular airline, you don’t gain additional points by flying.

 Each airmile credit card is very different, both in terms of how much you get for your spend, and what range it offers in terms of that reward.
-It makes sense to compare cards side by side, to see how many miles you need before you qualify for a free plane ticket or other perk, and how much you need to spend to achieve it.
+It makes sense to compare cards side by side.
+This way, you can see how many miles you need before you qualify for a free plane ticket or other perks, and how much you need to spend to achieve it.
 For example, one airmile card may offer a European flight for 10,000 points, while another may offer the same flight for 7,000 points.
 What is important in this scenario is to work out how much you actually need to spend on your card in order to earn the points in the first place.

-Many airmile cards offer introductory inducements to spend on your card, such as enhanced point-earning in your first three months, or a free perk if you reach a minimum spend within a given period.
-These can be enticing, but before jumping in to apply, you should evaluate your own ‘normal’ credit card spend to see whether you will realistically hit the target; otherwise, another card with more easily attainable rewards may be more suitable.
+Many airmile cards offer introductory rewards to spend on your card, such as enhanced point-earning in your first 3 months, or a free perk if you reach a minimum spend within a given period.
+These can be enticing, but before jumping in to apply, you should evaluate your own ‘normal’ credit card spend to see whether you will realistically hit the target.
+Otherwise, another card with more easily attainable rewards may be more suitable.

 With airmile cards, it is also important to check if there is a cap on the number of points which can be earned annually, and whether or not any unused airmile points will expire.